 Next was a Munich Dunkel: “I like this one better than that one,” she said, and recanted this with every step she went lighter — through the Barn Door Brown Ale, Outwitted witbier, and finally to an American ale brewed with citra hops and run from a firkin.

 The firkin pour reminded her of wine, her favorite.
-After the flight, we dialed up a shorty of it.
+After the flight, we dialed up a 10-ounce glass of it.
 It came to us on a dilapidated CD reborn as a coaster, and was quickly reduced to drops and glass lacing.
 My mother-in-law had soaked in, by my estimation, half a beer.
 She’s often resolute in her self-limitations, but … let’s just say I’ve a strong suit in helping folks tap their potential.

 Within the next 10 minutes, her limitation would be surpassed.
 We didn’t even have to get in the car.